When you created your Customer.io account, you likely saw a default segment called “Signed up” that uses the rule

 For example, If you want to send a payment reminder 7 days before

 next_payment_date you’ll want to use the following trigger segment rule:

-next_payment_date is a timestamp before 7 days from now
+next_payment_date is a timestamp before a relative date of 7 days from now

 Users will receive your message exactly 7 days before their

 next_payment_date and if you want to add multiple reminders, you just need to add a couple more messages to your workflow:

 - Message 1: No delay (sends 7 days before

 - Message 2: 4 days (sends 3 days before

 - Message 3: 7 days (sends on

 Users will never exit segments of this type, so if you want to automatically send payment reminders every month, you’ll need to constantly update the value of the